huzayfaSiddique/VisionTube/README.md

 - Edit or delete your own tweets
 - Like/unlike any tweet, with a live like count

+**Background email queue**
+- BullMQ job queue (Redis-backed) for reliable, async email delivery with exponential-backoff retries (up to 3 attempts: 5 s → 10 s → 20 s)
+- Graceful degradation: if Redis is unavailable, emails are dispatched directly via `setImmediate` so registration is never blocked
+- Nodemailer integration: uses your SMTP server in production, auto-creates an Ethereal test account in development
+- Branded HTML confirmation emails with a one-click verification button

 ## Tech stack

 | Layer | Technology |